phetsims/phet-info/doc/new-dev-onboarding.md

 - Get a CU Email account and identikey.
 - Set up a GitHub Account with access to the phetsims organization (you should receive an invite to join).
-- Ask the Business Manager to add you to the SIMS_DEV and BROWSER_SIDE_COMMON_CODE development teams on Github.
+- Ask the Business Manager to add you to the SIMS_DEV and BROWSER_SIDE_COMMON_CODE development teams on GitHub.
 This access will allow you to push code to sim repos and common code repos.
 - Set up a Slack account and join the phetsims workspace (you should receive an invite to join).
 From here, join the
   #general, #dev-public, #developer, and #continuous-testing channels.